mantidproject/documents/Requirements/Visualisation_and_Analysis/VATES_Acceleration_Adoption/Meetings/October_20th_2014.md

 * Harmonised plotting syntax for all plots
 * Validation of cuts / plots from large SQW datasets
 * Correct event normalisation across multiple files
+* Improve the MD syntax for defining non-orthogonal axes - New

 Alignment tools
 ---------